TommyWabg/Switch2Connect/README.md

 This fork is heavily optimized for Windows 10/11 users, featuring a fully interactive GUI, advanced Gyro mouse aiming, and on-the-fly layout switching.

+## Quick Start

+1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/switch2-controllers-windows10-gyro/releases)** page.
+2. Launch the app.
+If the WinUHid driver is not installed, a dialog will ask to install it.
+If you select the USBIP driver mode in the settings, a dialog will ask to install the USBIP driver.
+Click **Yes** and approve the administrator UAC prompt.
+3. Once the installation completes, the setup window will close automatically and the main application will launch.
+4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.
+5. Use the settings panel at the bottom of the app to configure your preferred driver (WinUHid / ViGEmBus / USBIP) and controller layout, gyro sensitivity, and custom button mappings.

 ## Key Features

 * **Windows 10 Native Compatibility:** Resolved the `AttributeError: property is not available...` crash.
 Runs flawlessly on Windows 10 (22H2 and above).
 Windows 11 is still recommanded for 70Hz max bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for BLE protocol.